Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

 In TESE, the patient should shave off his genital hair and attend the surgery center on an empty stomach in the morning.
 A caregiver is usually needed for TESE because this surgery is invasive.
 In this method, the surgery room is also sterilized, and local anesthesia is administered; however, injecting intravenous sedatives at the doctor's discretion and the patient's request is possible.

 The appropriate drug should be injected into the spermatic cord (blood vessels connecting the testicles to the abdominal cavity), and the incision placed to anesthetize the patient.

 After examining the testis's tissue under laboratory microscopes, if sperm is observed, the microinjection method can be used to treat the infertile man.

 What to Do If No Sperm Found in TESE?

-If no sperm found in the testicular biopsy, the doctor has to repeat the biopsy to ensure that the patient has azoospermia.
+If no sperm is found in the testicular biopsy, the doctor must repeat the biopsy to ensure the patient has azoospermia.
 In such cases, the Micro TESE method (testicular biopsy with a microscope) is repeated to enlarge the target tissue and better detect the presence or absence of sperm.

 Testicular Sperm Aspiration (TESA)